brombal/stylix-docs/markdown/index.md

 <Button variant="outlined" color="primary">Click me!</Button>
 ```

-This component doesn't have pure "css" in its props, but those `variant` and `color` props are nothing but style information - they serve no functional purpose.
-You could easily write something like this in Stylix:
+This component may not have pure CSS in its props, but those `variant` and `color` props are nothing but style information—they serve no functional purpose.
+You could write something comparable to this with Stylix:

 ```tsx
 <$.button color="blue" border="1px solid blue">Click me!</Button>
 ```

-That essentially conveys the same idea (although Material's Button looks a lot nicer).
+That essentially conveys the same idea (although Material UI's Button looks a lot nicer).

 In reality, what you might do is this: